icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [ArcGIS Urban](https://www.esri.com/en-us/arcgis/products/arcgis-urban/overview) - ArcGIS Urban enables planners and design professionals to publish living plans and collaborate across teams with a web-based 3D application that supports scenario planning and impact assessment.
 - [UrbanFootPrint](https://urbanfootprint.com/) - Web-based planning tool serving curated urban, environmental, and economic data to urban practitioners and equipping them with the analytic capabilities to plan and improve communities faster, better, and at lower cost.
 - [UrbanCanvas](https://urbansim.com/urbancanvas) - UrbanCanvas Modeler is a web-based platform designed for planners and modelers to generate long-range, small area socioeconomic forecasts using [UrbanSim](https://github.com/UDST/urbansim) to inform Regional Transportation Plans.
+- [Roofpedia](https://github.com/ualsg) - The Urban Analytics Lab is a research group at the National University of Singapore.
+Our focus is GIS, 3D city modelling, and urban informatics

 ### Transportation Planning Tools and Platforms
 Software, tools, and platforms intended to assist with transportation planning tasks and processes.
+- [AequilibraE](http://www.aequilibrae.com/python/latest/overview.html) - AequilibraE is the first comprehensive Python package for transportation modeling, and it aims to provide all the resources not easily available from other open-source packages in the Python (NumPy, really) ecosystem.
+- [Continuity in Street Networks](http://docs.momepy.org/en/stable/index.html) - Momepy is a library for quantitative analysis of urban form - urban morphometrics.
+It is part of PySAL (Python Spatial Analysis Library) and is built on top of GeoPandas, other PySAL modules and networkX.
 - [Remix](https://www.remix.com/) - A platform to empower cities to plan the best possible transportation system — from public transit to safer streets to ever-increasing new modes of mobility.
 Remix provides tools to edit & test GTFS, generate multimodal streets, and explore relevant data.
 - [Streetmix](https://streetmix.net/) - A collaborative civic engagement platform for urban design.
 Design, remix, and share your neighborhood street with Streetmix.
 - [A/B Street](https://www.abstreet.org) - Edit streets and intersections, explore the effects through traffic simulation on all modes, and use the resulting visualizations to communicate a proposal.
 Apache licensed, runs anywhere with OpenStreetMap, and works on the web or as an offline download.
+- [Place Syntax Tool](https://www.smog.chalmers.se/pst) - peartree: A library for converting transit data into a directed graph for sketch network analysis.
 - [Space Syntax](https://www.spacesyntax.net/software/) - Spatial & Network Analysis software is available to professional practitioners and academic researchers for commercial and non-commercial use.
 - [ITHIM](https://www.mrc-epid.cam.ac.uk/research/research-areas/public-health-modelling/ithim) - Integrated Transport and Health Impact Model (ITHIM) refers to a range of related models and tools developed to perform integrated assessment of the health effects of transport scenarios and policies at the urban and national level.
 This page points to different literature, R code, and [US specific resources](https://skylab.cdph.ca.gov/HealthyMobilityOptionTool-ITHIM/).